flash62au/EngineDriver_Home/docs/operation/interface.rst

 * The speed and direction of your trains
 * Initiate special locomotive decoder functions like the light, bell, horn
-* Accessing the Action Bar buttons and Menu features. |br|\ These include:
+* Accessing the Action Bar buttons and Menu features.
+  |br|\ These include:

-  * Emergency Stop
+  * All Stop
   * Track Power
   * Flashlight
   * Throttle Web View